VIGiA: Instructional Video Guidance via Dialogue Reasoning and Retrieval: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the FCT Ph.D. scholarship grant Ref.
+This work was partially supported by the FCT Ph.D. scholarship grant Ref.
 PRT/BD/152810/2021 awarded by the CMU Portugal Affiliated Ph.D. program, by the FCT project NOVA LINCS Ref.
-(UIDB/04516/2020), by the Alexa Prize Taskbot Challenge organized by Amazon Science, and the AMALIA project inserted in measure RE-C05-i08 of the Portuguese national ``Programa de Recuperação e Resiliência".
+(UIDB/04516/2020), by the Alexa Prize Taskbot Challenge organized by Amazon Science, by the AMALIA project inserted in measure RE-C05-i08 of the Portuguese national ``Programa de Recuperação e Resiliência" and by the FCT project Ref.
+2024.07383.IACDC for public administration.